About Mac Efficiency for OS X

 About my setup...

 In case you're wondering why I'm not on an Intel Mac, it's not that I don't want one or know they're great.
 My clients and friends are loving them.
 It's just that the Mac is such darned great hardware and the OS is so flexible, that I don't need to upgrade.
-I also still have my 400Ghz Titanium to work on, and an 800Mhz original design eMac.
-(My 7200 with a G3 card is also sometimes used by family.)
+Although, I had the honor of using an Air for a couple of months and it’s fabulous!
+I gush about it when I speak of how great an experience it is.

 Site tools...